Last Updated: June 12, 2021

 Americans spend $4 out of every $10 of their food budget on junk food.
 About 40% of the average American’s diet consists of junk food.

-The average American eats fast food between one and three times a week.
+The average American eats fast food between one and three times a week, fast food industry statistics show.
 Reasons for this include convenience and merely a desire to enjoy their favorites.